We are open for short story submissions

 We are a speculative fiction publisher.
 Interpret that as you will when deciding what to submit, but bear in mind that we are unlikely to publish fiction without a speculative element (science fiction, fantasy or horror).
 We pay for fiction.

-- submit to firstname.lastname@example.org and please follow our guidelines.
+- submit to email@example.com and please follow our guidelines.
 Subject line: SUBMISSION – category (one of novel, novella, short, flash, non-fic, or art) – story name – your surname.
-Always add a cover note in your email which includes a word count (we’ll probably just send you a polite rejection without reading your story if you don’t).
-We like to keep things informal and chatty – first names are great.
+Always add a cover note in your email which includes a word count, contact details and a short third-person bio.
+We like to keep things informal – first names are great.

-- simultaneous submissions are fine but only one story at a time in each category and reprints only by invitation.
+- simultaneous submissions are fine but no multiples (ie only one story at a time).
+Reprints only by invitation.

 We need covers for Wyldblood Magazine and interior illustations (one per story).
 We pay £70 for original covers and £12 per illustration.
 Query us with samples at firstname.lastname@example.org